Music hall: History of the songs

 In Britain, the first music hall songs often promoted the alcoholic wares of the owners of the halls in which they were performed.
 Songs like "Glorious Beer", and the first major music hall success, "Champagne Charlie" (1867) had a major influence in establishing the new art form.
 The tune of "Champagne Charlie" became used for The Salvation Army hymn "Bless His Name, He Sets Me Free" (1881).
 When asked why the tune should be used like this, William Booth is said to have replied "Why should the devil have all the good tunes?"
 According to The Salvation Army, "The adoption of such music was soon put to full use.
 On Saturday afternoon, May 13, 1882, the congregation at the opening of the Clapton Congress Hall joined heartily in the chorus of Gipsy Smith's solo, 'O the Blood of Jesus cleanses white as snow' to the music of 'I traced her little footsteps in the snow'.
 There were no qualms of conscience.
 Many people gathered there knew none of the hymn tunes or gospel melodies used in the churches; the music hall had been their melody school."

-By the 1870s, the songs were free of their folk music origins, and particular songs also started to become associated with particular singers, often with exclusive contracts with the songwriter, just as many pop songs are today.
-Towards the end of the genre's heyday, the music became influenced by ragtime and jazz, before being overtaken by them.

 Music hall songs were often composed with their working class audiences in mind.
 Songs like "My Old Man (Said Follow the Van)", "Wot Cher!
 Knocked 'em in the Old Kent Road", and "Waiting at the Church", expressed in melodic form situations with which the urban poor were familiar.
 Music hall songs could be romantic, patriotic, humorous or sentimental, as the need arose.
 The most popular music hall songs became the basis for the pub songs of the typical Cockney "knees up".

-Although a number of songs show a sharply ironic and knowing view of working class life, there were, too, those which were repetitive, derivative, written quickly and sung to make a living rather than a work of art.
+Although a number of songs show a sharply ironic and knowing view of working-class life, there were, too, those which were repetitive, derivative, written quickly and sung to make a living rather than a work of art.